 The Message Center has seven parts, accessible through the left-hand menu bar:

-Where the actual Conversations between you and your Contacts take place.
+Where the actual conversations between you and your contacts take place.
 This is where the magic happens!

 An overview of account-related notifications.

-Control your availability for live Conversations.
+Control your availability for live conversations.

 Where you can adjust your personal Message Center settings.

-Your capacity of simultaneous live Conversations.
+Your capacity of simultaneous live conversations.

-**When one or more Operators are online:**
+**When one or more operators are available:**

-New incoming Conversations are automatically routed to the available Operators.
+New incoming conversations are automatically routed to the available operators.

-**When no Operators are online:**
+**When no operators are available:**

-You open a Conversation by clicking on it in the Conversation list.
+You open a conversation by clicking on it in the conversation list.
 This is where you can do the actual chatting.